 “The National Council Against Health Fraud says that since chlorophyll cannot be absorbed by the human body, it can therefore have no beneficial effects on folks with halitosis or body odor,” Dragoo explains.

 Other widely circulating claims are that chlorophyll can ease symptoms related to arthritis, cystic fibrosis, and herpes.
 But again, Dragoo doesn’t buy it.
-“As far as factually verifiable research, there is no truth to the fact that chlorophyll can be effectively used to treat those illnesses.”
+“As far as factually verifiable research, there is no truth to the fact that chlorophyll can be effectively used to treat those illnesses,” he says.

-Even without scientific evidence, she says it’s fine for people to think chlorophyll is good if it causes them to eat more vegetables.
+Even without scientific evidence, Somer says it’s fine for people to think chlorophyll is good if it causes them to eat more vegetables.

-As for its deodorizing properties — including the suggestion that it reduces breath, body, wound, and even urine odor — she affirms that no scientific evidence exists to support these claims.
+Somer also affirms that no scientific evidence exists to support chlorophyll’s deodorizing properties.
+The suggestion that it reduces breath, body, and wound odor is unsupported.
 It’s obviously still a widely held belief, she notes, given the post-meal parsley that restaurants use to garnish plates.

-While the health benefits of chlorophyll for humans are contentious, it might be just what the doctor (or veterinarian) ordered for our four-legged friends.
-Liz Hanson is a veterinarian in the seaside town of Corona del Mar, Calif.
+The health benefits of chlorophyll for humans are disputed.
+However, chlorophyll might just be what the doctor (or veterinarian) ordered for our four-legged friends.
+Liz Hanson is a veterinarian in the seaside town of Corona del Mar, California.
 She says that chlorophyll does offer health benefits, especially to dogs.

 “There are many health benefits of chlorophyll.
 It helps cleanse all the cells of the body, fights infection, heals wounds, helps to build the immune system and replenish red blood cells, and detoxifies the liver and digestive system,” she says.

-Hanson said that for dogs, most of whom don’t eat vegetables, chlorophyll also definitely helps with bad breath.
+Hanson said that chlorophyll also definitely helps with bad breath in dogs, which don’t tend to eat vegetables.
 “One of the most important ways that our pets benefit from chlorophyll is that it both treats and prevents bad breath from the inside out,” she says.
 “It also improves digestion, which is the most likely cause of bad breath, even in dogs with healthy teeth and gums.”

 You can purchase flavored chew treats containing chlorophyll at pet stores, Hanson says.
-But if it’s your own breath you want to keep fresh, perhaps you should stick to mints.
+Perhaps you should stick to mints if it’s your own breath you want to keep fresh.